The Best PCB Design and Manufacturing Practices for Moisture Management

 A conformal coating is the most PCB protective coating option.
 There are several types, but they are generally cheap to apply and can be scaled with manufacturing.

-Before selecting a coating material, determine if you need to protect against anything else in addition to moisture.
+Before selecting a conformal coating material, determine if you need to protect against anything else in addition to moisture.
 Our systems were deployed outdoors, sometimes near agricultural areas, so we worried about temperature, inclement weather, and pesticides that might penetrate the casing (which we did have to reopen frequently).
 We also had some surprise fungus in one system!
 This turned reworking the boards into a particularly special occasion.

 Moisture resistance: That’s why we’re all here.
 Most conformal coats will be billed as protecting against moisture.
-However, any air gap on the board can impact the moisture protection.
+However, any air gap on the circuit board can impact the moisture protection.
 Not all coatings are created equal, so check your manufacturer specs to be sure it will protect against rain, humidity, or whatever conditions you’re expecting.

 Temperature range: Does your coating need to survive large or rapid thermal changes?
-If yes, then your coating needs to flex with the board, so it doesn’t strain or crack the components and solder.
+If yes, then your coating needs to flex with the circuit board, so it doesn’t strain or crack the components and solder.

 Ease of application: Who is applying the coating and how pretty do you want it?
 You can brush or paint the coating on, but this usually turns out to be a hot mess.
 I recommend spraying or dipping your boards.
 Alternatively, automated processes are more consistent in their application, though they’re much more expensive.